CollinsNyatundo/airline-analysis/README.md

 ### Severity Score

-The dataset includes a Severity Score that appears to measure the impact of incidents, with a value of 2.0 visible across multiple sample records.
-This consistent value in the sample suggests a potential categorical approach to severity classification rather than a continuous variable.
-This metric likely considers factors such as fatalities, injuries, and aircraft damage to create a standardized measure of incident severity.
+The dataset includes a Severity Score that measures the impact of incidents, with a value of 2.0 visible across multiple sample records.
+This metric considers factors such as fatalities, injuries, and aircraft damage to create a standardized measure of incident severity.

+California not only has the most accidents but also the highest number of fatal accidents and destroyed aircraft.

+Alaska, despite being fourth in total accidents, has a higher proportion of IMC-related accidents, suggesting challenging weather conditions play a significant role in accidents there.

+All states show a similar pattern of substantial aircraft damage being the most common outcome, followed by destroyed aircraft.

 ### Weather Resilience

-A Weather_Resilience metric ranges from 0.0 to 1.0 in the visible data, suggesting a scale that quantifies how well aircraft perform under various weather conditions.
+A Weather_Resilience metric ranges from 0.0 to 1.0 in the visible data, which is a scale that quantifies how well aircraft perform under various weather conditions.
 This innovative metric could be particularly valuable for airlines operating in regions with challenging weather patterns, providing guidance on which aircraft types demonstrate better performance in adverse conditions.

+The chart shows that VMC (Visual Meteorological Conditions) is the most common weather condition during accidents across all top states.
+California, Texas, and Florida show similar weather pattern distributions, while Alaska has a higher proportion of IMC (Instrument Meteorological Conditions) accidents compared to other states.
+Alaska, despite being fourth in total accidents, has a higher proportion of IMC-related accidents, suggesting challenging weather conditions play a significant role in accidents there.

+The predominance of VMC(Visual Meteorological Conditions) conditions across all states indicates that most accidents occur in good visibility conditions, suggesting that factors other than weather (such as pilot error or mechanical issues) may be primary contributors.

 ## Temporal Analysis and Safety Trends